BPC-157TB-500ComparisonHealing

 Two things make BPC-157 distinct from most peptides in this category.
 First, oral administration works.
 The arginine salt form shows systemic effects even when taken by mouth, which is something virtually no other peptide achieves.
 Second, the depth of research on specific injury types is unmatched.

 Standard dosing: 200-400 mcg per day, subcutaneous or intramuscular injection near the injury site.
 Cycles typically run 4-6 weeks.
 Oral dosing (arginine salt form): 500-1,000 mcg per day taken on an empty stomach.
-See our full breakdown at [/blog/bpc-157-complete-guide](/blog/bpc-157-complete-guide).
+See the full breakdown in the [BPC-157 complete guide](/blog/bpc-157-complete-guide).

 TB-500: The Systemic Recovery Accelerator